alvarogzp/poodle-challenge/README.md

 ## Challenge description

 You are a cryptohacker working for a foreign country security agency.
 You have currently been assigned to a classified project whose full extent you do not know.
-Your part consist on accessing NSA private network to steal classified information.
+Your job consist on accessing NSA private network to steal classified information.

 It may sound a hard task, but you are not alone.
 Your team has already done a good job and have penetrated into several security layers of the NSA network.
-But they are stuck, and to go further they need to find valid credentials from someone working inside to be able to authenticate themselves and gain more privileges.
+But they are stuck, and to go further they need to find valid credentials from someone working inside to be able to authenticate as him and gain more privileges.

 They have found a server which seems to provide web access via HTTPS to some kind of credentials-protected storage.
 The credentials are checked using [Basic HTTP authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 And, the most interesting part is that the server is still using SSLv3! :scream: (maybe an old server they forgot to update).

 Your team has also found a desktop computer which is actively talking to that server (ie., sending valid credentials).
-They have also managed to install a man-in-the-middle (MiTM) software in a router in the path between the computer and the target server.
+They have also managed to install a man-in-the-middle (MiTM) software in a router in the path between that computer and the target server.

 Now, the only remaining thing that prevents them from getting the credentials is the SSL layer.
 And there is where you come to action.